 12 “The truth is, anyone who believes in me will do the same works I have done, and even greater works, because I am going to be with the Father.
 13 You can ask for anything in my name, and I will do it, because the work of the Son brings glory to the Father.

 Just believe the words that Yeshua spoke, as Moses foretold in Deut 18.
 If we don’t follow THAT prophets words, we die.
 We ask in Yeshua’s name, who does not fall back under Moses’s name.
 Because Moses had the presence of God around him, among his people.
-Yeshua has the presence of God within him, and within His people.
+Yeshua has the presence of God within him, and within His people to the fullest extent.

 14 Yes, ask anything in my name, and I will do it!
 15 “If you love me, obey my commandments.
 16 And I will ask the Father, and he will give you another Counselor, who will never leave you.
 17 He is the Holy Spirit, who leads into all truth.
 The world at large cannot receive him, because it isn’t looking for him and doesn’t recognize him.
 But you do, because he lives with you now and later will be in you.

 Yeshua commanded we be like Him, One with the Father.
-Not one of Yisrael.
-We do not focus on the Law of Moses and the physical essence of Yisrael.
+Not one of Yisrael as through the Law.
+The Spirit is not calling all to focus on the Law of Moses and the physical essence of Yisrael.
 We focus on the inner heart of our souls.
 We do not focus on the numerous commandments given to Yisrael through Moses.
-We focus on the summary of those commands as fulfilled through Yeshua.
+We focus on the summary of those commands as fulfilled through Yeshua in our hearts.

 If we love Yeshua, we will be One with Him as He is with God.
 Yeshua just described how it was God speaking through Him, living through Him.
 And He implores us to love Him by listening to the words and believing the works He is doing ‘now’ in front of the disciples.
 The only way to reason this implies the commands of God given through Moses is to read into the verse, and use it out of context.
 Reasoning that since it was a pre-incarnate Yeshua who spoke the commandments to Moses, we are to believe here that when Yeshua says what He says in verse 14:15 it implies the Law of Moses.